Add to your Claude Code skills

 |---|---|

 | Spec-driven | Intent survives the chat.
-The unit of work is the spec — not the ticket, not the transcript, not the PR title.
-One durable document at .flow/specs/<id>.md, evolving through layers. |
+The unit of work is the spec, never the ticket, the transcript, or the PR title.
+One durable document at .flow/specs/<id>.md, evolving through layers.
+Acceptance criteria are prose judged against evidence (unlike ATDD, where a criterion only counts once it exists as an executable test). |

 | Context-fit planning | Right-sized task slices.
 Specs decompose into dependency-ordered tasks, each sized to one fresh ~100k-token context window. |